russhughes/st7789_mpy/README.md

 - `init()`

-  Must be called to initalize the display.
+  Must be called to initialize the display.

 - `on()`